What are the best landscape photography courses out there?

-The biggest downside to this course is its price: You pay 299 dollars for a digital download.
+The biggest downside to this course is its price: You pay $299 for a digital download.
 Bear in mind that this includes the full course, with over 12 hours of instruction, as well as the RAW files Elia uses in the course (so you can follow his post-processing instruction carefully).
-You also get 8 behind-the-scenes episodes of the course, as well as access to a private Facebook group where you can ask Elia and fellow course members for help.
+You also get eight behind-the-scenes episodes of the course, as well as access to a private Facebook group where you can ask Elia and fellow course members for help.

 The course closes with a few case studies, where you see lessons applied in real life, as well as a discussion of panorama photography.

 My main gripe about the course content is that it’s low on post-processing techniques.
 There’s no dedicated processing module, with most of the processing instruction following under the panorama section (which is more specialized than most will like).

 The course itself includes 56 lectures, spanning 5.5 hours.
 That puts Simply Stunning Landscapes on the lower end when it comes to content volume.
 And at $297, the course isn’t cheap.

 But, for those beginner photographers interested in simple, clear instruction and willing to pay for it, Simply Stunning Landscapes is worth a look.

 LOCATIONZ comes from Udemy, which can be a bit hit-and-miss with its courses.
 However, Ray Salisbury does a great job of teaching intermediate-level landscape photography; you’ll leave having learned some valuable tips, guaranteed.